vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 CONCLUSION.

-In the aforesaid manner, have Principles (arthas) been expounded in this exegetic treatise on the Šariraka based on the works, composed by the ancient Acaryas for the enlightenment of novices (in the science), i.e., these (works), viz—
+In the aforesaid manner, have Principles (arthas) been expounded in this exegetic treatise on the Śariraka based on the works, composed by the ancient Acaryas for the enlightenment of novices (in the science), i.e., these (works), viz—

 1. Dramida-Bhashya (by Dramida-cārya).
 2. Nyaya-Siddhi (by Natha-muni if it is same as Nyaya-Tattva?)

-3. Siddhi-Traya (by Yamuna-"cārya) 4. Šri-Bhashya (by Šri Rāmānuja)
+3. Siddhi-Traya (by Yamuna-"cārya) 4. Śri-Bhashya (by Śri Rāmānuja)

 5. (Vedanta-) Dipa (by